sumchuenli/sumchuenli.github.io/_pages/about.md

 <table style="width:100%">
   <tr>
-    <td>My dream is to go on backpack across a trail in the United States and learn basic bushcraft.
+    <td>My dream is to go on backpack across a trail in the United States and learn basic survival skills.
 The meaning behind it is to rely on our physical self, which is the vessel of our identity and to train it, for there are many unexpected demands on it even in the modern world.</td>
     <td><ul>
     <li>Endurance.
 Running around the block usually.
 Preferably hike or run on the trail.
 My longest road race is 10km.</li>
     <li>General Fitness.
-Used to be a Crossfit regular, now I do circuit training with basic equipment such as jump rope and dumbbell.</li>
+Used to be a Crossfit regular, now I do WODS at home with basic equipment: jump rope and dumbbell.</li>
-    <li>Stretch.
-Following the Mueller system for warm up.</li>
     </ul></td>
     <td><ul>
-    <li>Exercise at least once a day.</li>
+    <li>Distance.</li>
+    <li>1RM.
+Using <a href="https://www.wodup.com/sonderli">WodUp</a>.</li>
     </ul></td>
   </tr>
 </table>